geonaut/epub-boilerplate/README.md

 ## Requirements

-* Created on macos using zsh
+* Scripts written on macos using zsh
-* Requires JRE
+* Requires JRE (setup script will install)
-* Requires a local copy of the epubchecker .jar file
+* Requires a local copy of the epubchecker .jar file (setup script will download)

 ## Setup